huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 2. If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
 For more information, see [Retrieve credentials from AWS Secrets Manager](/docs/references/secrets-manager).

-    Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below:
+    Otherwise, you can put your credentials like usernames and passwords in plain form like the following sample:
     ```YAML
     type: MYSQL